ilyausorov/mta-gtfs/README.md

 #### MTA

-For feed information, see http://datamine.mta.info/list-of-feeds.
+For feed information, see https://api.mta.info/#/landing (must register to see feed URLs)

-In order to use the MTA real-time APIs, you will need an MTA API key from here: http://datamine.mta.info/user/register.
+In order to use the MTA real-time APIs, you will need an MTA API key from here: https://api.mta.info/#/signup

 ### Get subway stop info